hasura/graphql-data-specification/spec.md

    relationship has a corresponding `aggregate` field to fetched aggregated data.

-   For example, the following query fetches all albums and each album's track count and total runtime.
+   Example: The following query fetches all albums and each album's track count and total runtime.

    ```graphql